shpweb/linux_system_admin/README.md

 ================================================================================
 ## Enable Service for the startup in Linux (Redhat/ CentOS)
+  If you want to add the service in starup when Linux system boot, enable the service with below command:
   ```s
   systemctl enable <service-name>
   ```

+  Check if the service is enabled for startup:
   ```s
   systemctl list-unit-files
   ```